cmars/ooclient/README.md

 ## oo fetch

-Retrieve the opaque object with an auth token.
+Retrieve the opaque object with an auth macaroon.

 ```
 NAME: